elementsinteractive/twyn/README.md

 ## Configuration

+### Allowlist
+It can happen that a legitimate package known by the user raises an error because is too similar to one of the most trusted ones.
+You can then add this packages to the `allowlist`, so it will be skipped:

+    twyn allowlist add <package>

+To remove it simply:

+    twyn allowlist remove <package>

+### Dependency files
+To specify a dependency file through the command line run:

+    twyn run --dependency-file <file path>

+Currently it supports these dependency file formats.
+- `requirements.txt`
+- `poetry.lock`

+### Selector method
+You can choose between different operational modes:
+- `all`: Default option.
+It is the most exhaustive mode.
+It will check your package names against the trusted ones without any assumption.
+- `nearby-letter`: will consider a possible typo in the first letter of your package name, so it will also consider all the nearby characters (in an English keyboard) when computing the distance between words.
+- `first-letter`: will assume the first letter of your package is correct.
+It is the fastest mode but the least reliable one.

+To select a specific operational mode through the CLI use the following command

+    twyn run --selector-method <method>

 ### Configuration file
 You can save your configurations in a `.toml` file, so you don't need to specify them everytime you run Twyn in your terminal.